 - Overview of “reopening” models planned for the fall in the Greater Madison area

 - Your rights to open enroll in other districts and/or in virtual learning academies

 - When might your district need to pay for a private program

 - Compensatory education

 - Why it is increasingly difficult to receive and how “additional services” might be the better option

-Disclaimer: The posting and reading/watching of this blog post and video recording does not establish an attorney-client relationship with The Law Center, S.C., or constitute legal advice from The Law Center, S.C., to the reader or the public.
+Disclaimer: The posting and reading of this blog does not establish an attorney-client relationship with The Law Center, S.C., or constitute legal advice from The Law Center, S.C., to the reader or the public.
 The law constantly changes and facts vary widely.
 Before relying on any general legal information contained herein, please consult legal counsel as to your particular situation.